asmithdigital/raads-digital/_get-started/themes.md

 layout: components
 title: Themes
 nav_order: 2
+intro: The theme defines layouts and other design attributes for a product.
 ---

-The RAA Apirary design system does not specify every detail for every product, it is instead a catalogue for all products maintained by the digital teams.
-For specific product design specifications, contact the speciofic product design team.

 ## Default theme